marcus1487/nanoraw/README.md

+## This repository is no longer maintained.
+Most functionality can now be found in the Tombo software package (https://github.com/nanoporetech/tombo).

 ## Summary
 This package provides tools for the analysis of raw nanopore sequencing data, including correction of basecalls and visualization.